thaliaarchi/foones-cratylus/README.md

 Using Cratylus as a basic polynomial normalizer
 -----------------------------------------------

-Invoke Cratylus with an empty program (no rewriting rules):
+Invoke Cratylus with an empty program (no rewrite rules):

     $ python cratylus.py empty_file